Turn! Turn! Turn!: Lyrics

-The Biblical text posits there being a time and place for all things: birth and death, killing and healing, sorrow and laughter, war and peace, and so on.
-The lines are open to myriad interpretations, but Seeger's song presents them as a plea for world peace with the closing line: "a time for peace, I swear it's not too late."
+The lines appear out of order in Seeger's song and are open to myriad interpretations.
+In the song, they appear as a plea for world peace with the closing line: "a time for peace, I swear it's not too late."
 This line and the title phrase "Turn!
 Turn!
 Turn!" are the only parts of the lyric written by Seeger himself.

 In 1999, Seeger arranged for 45% of the songwriting royalties for "Turn!
 Turn!
 Turn!" to be donated to the Israeli Committee Against House Demolitions.
 He kept 50% of the royalties for his own music and took a further 5% for the lyrics because, in Seeger's own words, "[in addition to the music] I did write six words and one more word repeated three times."
 (Note: In a 2002 interview with Acoustic Guitar magazine, Pete Seeger said, "All around the world, songs are being written that use old public domain material, and I think it's only fair that some of the money from the songs go to the country or place of origin, even though the composer may be long dead or unknown.
 With 'Turn, Turn, Turn' I wanted to send 45 percent, because [in addition to the music] I did write six words and one more word repeated three times, so I figured I'd keep five percent of the royalties for the words.
 I was going to send it to London, where I am sure the committee that oversees the use of the King James version exists, and they probably could use a little cash.
 But then I realized, why not send it to where the words were originally written?")
 Seeger's handwritten lyrics to the song were among documents donated to New York University by the Communist Party USA in March 2007.

 The song is notable for being one of a few instances in popular music in which a large portion of the Bible is set to music, other examples being the Melodians' (and Boney M's) "Rivers of Babylon", Sister Janet Mead's "The Lord's Prayer", U2's "40", Sinéad O'Connor's "Psalm 33" and Cliff Richard's "The Millennium Prayer".
 Since Ecclesiastes is traditionally ascribed to King Solomon in the 10th century BC, the Byrds' 1965 recording of the song holds the distinction in the U.S. of being the number 1 hit with the oldest lyrics.

-The song was published in illustrated book form by Simon & Schuster in September 2003, with an accompanying CD which contained both Seeger's and the Byrds' recordings of the song.
-Wendy Anderson Halperin created a set of detailed illustrations for each set of opposites which are reminiscent of mandalas.
+The song was published in illustrated book form by Simon & Schuster in September 2003, with an accompanying CD that contained both Seeger's and the Byrds' recordings of the song.
+Wendy Anderson Halperin created a set of detailed illustrations for each set of opposites that are reminiscent of mandalas.
 The book also includes the Ecclesiastes text from the King James version of the Bible.